koszullab/hicstuff/README.md

     -v, --version               shows the version

 The subcommands are:
-    digest          Digest genome into a list of fragments. distancelaw     Analyse and plot distance law.
+    convert         Convert Hi-C data between different formats. digest          Digest genome into a list of fragments. cutsite         Preprocess fastq files by digesting reads at religation site. distancelaw     Analyse and plot distance law.
-    filter          Filters Hi-C pairs to exclude spurious events. iteralign       Iteratively aligns reads to a reference genome. pipeline        Hi-C pipeline to generate contact matrix from fastq files. rebin           Bin the matrix and regenerate files accordingly. subsample       Bootstrap subsampling of contacts from a Hi-C map. view            Visualize a Hi-C matrix.
+    filter          Filters Hi-C pairs to exclude spurious events. iteralign       Iteratively aligns reads to a reference genome. missview        Preview missing Hi-C bins in based on the genome and read length. pipeline        Hi-C pipeline to generate contact matrix from fastq files. rebin           Bin the matrix and regenerate files accordingly. subsample       Bootstrap subsampling of contacts from a Hi-C map. view            Visualize a Hi-C matrix.
 ```

 ### Full pipeline